hfl15/windpred/README.md

 The other two files are:
 >- `vis.py `: visualizing the prediction results,
->- `base.py`: saving common settings of experiments.
+>- `base.py`: saving the common settings of experiments.

-For each script to run a model, the variable of `target`, which points to the target wind variable, can be sequentially assigned with `V`, `VX`, `VY` and `DIR`.
+For each of aforementioned scripts, the variable of `target`, which points to the target wind variable, can be assigned with `V`, `VX`, `VY` and `DIR`, respectively.
+Note that `DIR` is calculated based on `VX` and `VY`, thus the script must be operated for the latter two variables first.
 The experiment results are saved in the directory of `cache/`.

 Please refer to the source code for more details.